Leave a Legacy for the Sport You Love

 Not only do these gifts provide for the future, they can provide valuable tax benefits and/or income for life for you today.

-Throughout the years, generous donors have worked with The Dressage Foundation to establish various types of planned gifts.
-We invite you to browse through the information below, which provides real stories of dressage supporters who have left a legacy through The Dressage Foundation.
-We encourage you to discuss these, and other, ideas with your accountant or financial planner before completing the gift.
+Below you will find real stories of dressage supporters who have left a legacy through TDF.
+We encourage you to discuss these, and other, ideas with your accountant or financial planner.

 Bequests and Wills

-Bequests/wills are an easy way to designate a gift or portion of your estate to The Dressage Foundation.
-Donors may leave a cash gift through their will, or can designate The Dressage Foundation as beneficiary of a retirement plan or life insurance policy.
+Bequests/Wills are an easy way to designate a gift to The Dressage Foundation (TDF).
+You can leave a cash gift through your Will, or you can designate TDF as beneficiary of a retirement plan or life insurance policy.

 Charitable Remainder Trusts can be used to place cash or property into a trust paying an annual income to you or another beneficiary with significant tax advantages.
 At the end of the trust's term, the assets are then given to the charity.
 Charitable Lead Trusts can be used to provide a fixed amount to the Foundation for a term of years, with the assets passing back to you at the end of the term.
 Lead Trusts are typically used to pass assets to heirs with reduced gift or estate tax costs.

 Dr. Anne Ramsay provides support for dressage, now and later

 Two charitable remainder unitrusts make a great estate plan for the Boomer Family

 Remembering the pioneers of dressage in the United States